Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Abstract

 \section{Abstract}

-{\it Parkinson's disease (PD) is a neurodegenerative disorder and patients suffering from PD experience a variety of biomechanical symptoms including tremors, stooping, rigidity, and gait instability.
-PD is also characterized by a permanent increase in response time in both voluntary and involuntary motor responses.
-Although the deterioration in biomechanical control can intuitively be related to sluggish response times, how the increase in response time leads to such biomechanical symptoms such as tremor and stooping is not yet understood.
-In fact, the implicit assumption has been that the increased response time is an independent symptom separate from the biomechanical symptoms.
-In this work, we build upon a hypothesis in \cite{11} that an increased sensorimotor loop delay (that is observed as an increased response time) causes rest tremors in PD.
-We further set two specific objectives.
-First, we wish to draw qualitative observations based on this hypothesis that are supported by clinical facts, feedback control arguments, and simple numerical and experimental examples.
-Second, based on this hypothesis, we explore possibilities for using biomechanics analysis of tremor data for progress tracking, diagnosis, and early diagnosis of PD from tremor motion data.
-The current work thus builds a framework towards developing a deeper conceptual understanding of the mechanism behind PD rest tremors and to develop tools for progress tracking, diagnosis and early diagnosis of PD in the future.}
+{\it Parkinson's disease (PD) is a neurodegenerative disorder characterized by increased response times leading to a variety of biomechanical symptoms such as tremors, stooping and gait instability.
+Although the deterioration in biomechanical control can intuitively be related to sluggish response times, how the delay leads to such biomechanical symptoms as tremor is not yet understood.
+Only recently has it been explained from the perspective of feedback control theory that delay beyond a threshold can be the cause of Parkinsonian tremor \cite{11}.
+This paper correlates several observations from this perspective to clinical facts and reinforces them with simple numerical and experimental examples.
+This work provides a framework towards developing a deeper conceptual understanding of the mechanism behind PD symptoms.
+Furthermore, it lays a foundation for developing tools for diagnosis and progress tracking of the disease by identifying some key trends. }